LorePlant/Landscape_OleaEuropea/README.md

 ## Landscape Olea europea

-This page is created to track down progresses on my postdoctoral research in modelling genomic offset in a wester Mediterrenean Olive population.
+This page is created to track progresses on my postdoctoral research in modelling genomic offset in a wester Mediterrenean Olive population.
 The population is composed by 359 individuals along a 15° latitude gradient from 30 to 45.

 ## Data input